brunocampos01/understanding-the-python-ecosystem/README.md

   #### **Features**
   - Deterministic builds
-  - Separates development and production environment libraries into a single file `Pipefile`
+  - Separates development and production environment packages into a single file `Pipefile`
   - Automatically adds/removes packages from your `Pipfile`
   - Automatically create and manage a virtualenv
   - Check PEP 508 requirements